jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/THIRDYEARTECHSPEC.md

 ### Microservice

-The bulk of the research we did for this project was for the microservice, it was the experimental part of the project that neither of us had done before, and it required a lot of research and experimentation before we started developing the final implementation.
+The bulk of the research we did for this project was for the microservice which was responsible for the computer vision part of the project, analysing the camera input and collecting data, it was the experimental part of the project that neither of us had done before, and it required a lot of research and experimentation before we started developing the final implementation.

 For the frontend and backend we did not do as much research, we had already decided on using a Django-Node base for our system and had done this before in CA298, the backend and frontend just needed a small bit of research while we were developing whenever we needed to do something we hadn't done before.